Ph.D, 1991, University of Virginia,

 Prognostics and health management, maintenance of aircraft structure

-Finite Element Analysis and Design, Aerospace Design 1 & 2, Mechanics of Materials, Mechanical Engineering Design 1.
+- Solid Mechanics classes: Finite Element Analysis and Design, Mechanics of Materials, Aerospace Structures, and Mechanical Engineering Design I.

 Professor Fan joined UF in 2003.
 His research focus is to develop microfluidics and BioMEMS technologies and apply them to biomedical applications.
 Microfluidics involves device fabrication and manufacturing, study of fluid behavior in microscale, and exploiting the devices for a variety of applications including point-of-care testing, environmental monitoring, and detection of pathogens in the field.